zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 ---
 If you're trying to sell stuff online and want to become more profitable, there's a simple fix.
 Implement a proper sales funnel.

-There are many ways to build funnels today.
-ClickFunnels is the top funnel builder available today.
+There are many ways to build funnels nowadays.
+ClickFunnels is the top funnel builder available right now.
 Let's see if it's the right tool for you.

 **Our ClickFunnels Rating: 4.8/5**